lekker-solutions/acumatica-installerHelper/README.md

-# acumatica-installerHelper
+# AcuInstallerHelper

-PowerShell module for managing Acumatica ERP installations, sites, and versions.
+PowerShell module for managing Acumatica ERP installations, sites, versions, and patches.
+Provides automated installation, site creation/removal, configuration management, and patch operations.

 ## Overview

-The AcuInstallerHelper module simplifies the process of downloading, installing, and managing Acumatica ERP versions and sites.
-It provides automated installation from Acumatica's S3 buckets, site creation/removal, and configuration management.
+The AcuInstallerHelper module simplifies the process of downloading, installing, and managing Acumatica ERP versions, sites, and patches.
+It provides automated installation from Acumatica's download sources, comprehensive site management, and patch operations for maintaining your Acumatica installations.

 ## Requirements

 - Windows PowerShell 5.1 or higher
 - Administrator privileges (required for site operations)
-- Internet connection (for downloading installers)
+- Internet connection (for downloading installers and patches)
 - SQL Server instance accessible via `(local)` hostname
   - SQL Server must be installed and running
   - Mixed mode or Windows authentication enabled